-Three Point Estimating Technique is a usefull which helps to increase the accuracy of cost and time estimates.
+Three Point Estimating Technique is a useful technique which helps to increase the accuracy of cost and time estimates.
 There are three parts of this technique which provide three different estimates.

-As it is mentioned in the second paragraph there are several methods and technics for cost estimation and it is important to determine which method is suitable for your cost estimation purpose.
+As it is mentioned in the second paragraph there are several tools and methods and technics for cost estimation and it is important to determine which method is suitable for your cost estimation purpose.

 - Although Analogous Estimation and Expert Judgement are the fastest techniques, they provide less accurate results.
-Therefore they can be used when there is a little information regarding to the project.
+Therefore they can be used when there is little information regarding the project.

 Estimate costs is one of the most important processes in project management.
-Expert judgement, analogous estimation, three point estimation, parametric estimation and bottom-up estimation are the techniques used in this process.
-Choosing the most suitable techniqe depends on the availability of the project information.
-For example you can use analogous estimation when there is a little information for the project.
+Expert judgment, analogous estimation, three-point estimation, parametric estimation, and bottom-up estimation are the techniques used in this process.
+Choosing the most suitable technique depends on the availability of project information and time.
+For example, you can use analogous estimation when there is little information for the project.
 On the other hand, you can use the bottom-up estimation if the project information is adequate.
-In this article, we discuss the methods and their key aspects for cost estimation in project management .
-We hope that it will be useful for candidates who are seeking to make a carrier in the field of project management.